emacsattic/call-graph/README.md

 # Where does this library come from?

-How many times have you had this feeling that why can't we have this in emacs when you see the fancy function call hierarchy in "modern" IDEs?
+How many times do you have this feeling that why can't we have this in emacs when you see the fancy function call hierarchy in "modern" IDEs?
 I hope one day, with this library, we won't have